 Due to these issues, relying on font fallback to render the proper glyphs is not a recommended practice for any map.
 In a basemap layer or map service, glyphs that are not present in the requested font are not rendered.
 Preview your basemap layer in ArcMap or your map service in the Preview window to determine cases in which this occurs.

-One way to determine whether a font is falling back is to copy and paste the text into WordPad, then select the text that you suspect uses font fallback.
-If the font name changes relative to the placement of the mouse pointer in the string, this font can be used instead of the font specified in ArcMap.
+One way to determine whether a font is falling back is to copy and paste the text into WordPad.
+Then select the text that you suspect may be using font fallback.
+If the font name changes relative to the placement of the cursor in the string, this font can be used instead of the font specified in ArcMap.

 A similar technology, font substitution, is a method of displaying text in a different font when the requested font is not present on the system.
 For instance, if a map contains text that uses the font Helvetica but Helvetica is not installed on the machine, the text appears in Arial instead.

-Basemap layers and map services can use font substitution in the same way as ArcMap.
+Basemap layers and map services can utilize font substitution just like ArcMap can.
 However, in general, it is a good practice to ensure that the fonts used in the map are available on the machine that will use the map.